Care and Propagation Information

 General Care for Acanthocereus tetragonus “Fairy Castle Cactus”

 Acanthocereus tetragonus “Fairy Castle Cactus” has typical watering needs for a succulent.
-It’s best to use the “soak and dry” method, and allow the soil to dry out completely between waterings.
-Water less during Winter months.
+It's best to use the “soak and dry” method, and allow the soil to dry out completely between waterings.
+Water less frequently during winter months.

 Where to Plant